GuanceCloud/datakit/internal/export/doc/en/inputs/logging.md

 #### Maximum Log Single Line Length {#max-log}

-The maximum length of a single line (including after `multiline_match`) is 32MB, whether read from a file or from a socket, and the excess is truncated and discarded.
+The maximum length of a single line (including after `multiline_match`) is about 800KB, whether read from a file or from TCP/UDP, and the excess is truncated and discarded.

 ### Pipeline Configuring and Using {#pipeline}